-- 1. By purpose: - Restricted Funding Funding restricted by purpose can be appropriated (and spent) only for that particular purpose.
+1. By purpose:

+- Restricted Funding Funding restricted by purpose can be appropriated (and spent) only for that particular purpose.
 For example, expenditures of most federal funding can occur only for the purpose specified by a federal grant.
 For instance, federal funding received for the restoration of bulk fuel tanks in rural villages cannot be redirected by the legislature to pave roads. - Unrestricted Funding Unrestricted funding can be appropriated for any purpose within the constraints of the appropriation's structure and mission.
 For instance, if the legislature appropriated \$100,000 of general funds to the Department of Administration, Commissioner's Office to pay for a Deputy Commissioner, the money could actually be used to purchase a new copier or for any other purpose that fits the mission of the appropriation.

-- 2. By amount available: - Restricted Funding The State's accounting system (AKSAS) places a restriction on expenditure of program receipts until the receipts are received.
+2. By amount available:

+- Restricted Funding The State's accounting system (AKSAS) places a restriction on expenditure of program receipts until the receipts are received.
 When the funding is received the restriction is lifted and the receipts can be spent.
 It is similar to having an empty checking account.
 You may have a full book of checks but cannot use them until a deposit is made.
 For example, expenditures of more than \$7 million in program receipts was authorized by the legislature in the Alaska Seafood Marketing Institute's (ASMI) budget.
 However, ASMI could spend only \$4.5 million because that was the amount received. - Unrestricted Funding An appropriation of unrestricted funding can be spent as soon as the appropriation is valid.
 Unrestricted funding is like having money in the bank.

 Note: Regardless of how much revenue is received by a program, the accounting system places spending limits on both restricted and unrestricted funds.
-The spending limits are based on the amount of funding appropriated.
+Spending limits on unrestricted revenue is the amount appropriated.
+Spending limits for restricted funding is the lesser of the amount received or the amount appropriated.